-SFP allows qualified retailers to sell directly to Amazon Prime members while fulfilling their own orders and storing their own inventory.
-This fulfillment method can be less expensive than FBA, where Amazon stores your inventory, and it can allow you to reach a larger audience than you can with FBM.
+SFP is a shipping option that allows qualified retailers to sell directly to Amazon Prime customers while fulfilling their own orders, storing their own inventory and taking ownership of ecommerce returns management.
+This fulfillment method can be less expensive than FBA, where inventory is stored in an Amazon warehouse, and it can allow you to reach a larger audience than you can as an FBM seller.
 However, it also means that you must meet strict seller requirements.
-At ITS, we know that it can be difficult to keep up with these complicated seller fulfilled prime requirements, that’s why we specialize in SFP as one of our ecommerce fulfillment services and solutions.
+At ITS, we know that it can be difficult to keep up with these complicated seller fulfilled prime requirements, which is why we specialize in SFP as one of our Amazon shipping options.

 Is Amazon Seller Fulfilled Prime Right for your Business?

 If you sell heavy and bulky products, SFP can be a good choice as it allows you to earn higher profits on these items.
-This is because part of the cost of FBA is monthly storage fees that are based on a price per cubic foot, and there are extra charges for oversized items.
+This is because part of the FBA fees comes from the monthly storage fee per item that is based on a price per cubic foot, and there are extra charges for oversized items.
 Storing your own items and fulfilling your own orders as an SFP seller can save you money, especially on large items.
-One of the greatest advantages of SFP is gaining access to the Amazon Prime audience, approximately 105 million Americans as of June 2019.
-This large group of potential customers are more likely to buy more, buy often and subscribe to your products.
-They are also unlikely to make a purchase from non-prime sellers, especially when they can get a similar product from a prime seller.
-The types of products you sell, volume of shipments, warehouse locations, capacity of said warehouses, and your ability to quickly and efficiently fulfill orders are a few things you need to take into consideration when deciding whether or not to become an SFP shipper.
+One of the greatest advantages of SFP is gaining access to the Amazon Prime audience, approximately 200 million Americans as of August 2021.
+This large group of potential customers are more likely to buy more, buy often and subscribe to your prime products.
+They are also unlikely to make a purchase from sellers who don’t have the prime badge, especially when they can get a similar product from a prime seller.
+The types of products you sell, volume of shipments, warehouse locations, capacity of said warehouses, and your ability to quickly and efficiently fulfill orders are a few key factors you need to take into consideration when deciding whether or not to become an SFP shipper.

-One of the greatest advantages of SFP is gaining access to the Amazon Prime audience, approximately 105 million Americans as of June 2019.
+One of the greatest advantages of SFP is gaining access to the Amazon Prime member audience, approximately 200 million Americans as of August 2021.
 This large group of potential customers are more likely to buy more, buy often and subscribe to your products.
 They are also unlikely to make a purchase from non-prime sellers, especially when they can get a similar product from a prime seller.

 Seller Fulfilled Prime Requirements

-In order to become an SFP seller, you first have to qualify and commit to follow Amazon’s seller fulfilled prime requirements, which are more complicated than the rest of the seller options.
-The qualification process requires you to prove to Amazon that you can meet and maintain their standards through a 300-order prime trial.
+In order to become an SFP seller, you have to qualify and commit to following Amazon’s seller fulfilled prime eligibility requirements, which are more complicated than the rest of the seller options.
+The qualification process requires you to prove to Amazon that you can meet and maintain their standards by successfully fulfilling 300 Prime trial orders.
 Once you pass the trial period, you are automatically enrolled as an SFP shipper, but only as long as you continue to maintain these standards.
-The requirements include:
+The SFP requirements include: